whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-23-Beauty-DNA-Subscription-Box-September-2015-Review.md

 <DD>Full Size 1 ml, Value $50</DD>
 </DL>

 <p>I've tried this brand before but was not aware that they had treatments for lashes too.
+It's supposed to makes your lashes appear significantly longer and thicker in only a few weeks.
 I've used Latisse before with good results so I'm curious to see how this compares.</p>

-<p>Application was similar to Latisse in which you apply it on like an eyeliner.<p>
+<p>Application was similar to Latisse in which you apply it on like an eyeliner.
+But with Latisse you use disposable brushes while Lashatone has a built-in applicator.
+I'm not sure if I like the first or the latter due to sanitary reasons, but we shall see.
+FYI, this product is not available on their website anymore, it states that it's sold out which I hope is true versus being discontinued.<p>
 <br>

 <p><center><img src='/images/BeautyDNASep2015Info.jpg'></center></p>